finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Purpose

-Annotations allow to specify additional meta-data for model components beyond a simple decription.
+Annotations allow to specify additional meta-data for model components beyond a simple description.
 Those annotation can serve several purposes:

 - to add constraints to a model that may be enforced by syntax validation
 - to modify the actual behaviour of a model in generated code